SpringBoard: "effective power" bug

-A bug was discovered in May 2015 where users pasted a certain set of characters and Unicode in a set order, causing the SpringBoard to crash and relaunch, which displays a black or white screen and white or black Apple logo (depending on the user's device) that looks identical to the boot screen.
-The phenomenon was later narrowed down to it only happening when the message was shown via the notification drop-down or the lock screen; it can be fixed by disabling this.
+A bug was discovered in May 2015 where users pasted a certain set of characters and Unicode in a set order, causing the SpringBoard to crash and relaunch, which displays a black or white screen and white or black Apple logo (depending on the color of the user's device) that looks identical to the boot screen.
+The phenomenon was later narrowed down to it only happening when the message was shown via the notification drop-down or the lock screen; the bug thus could be mitigated by disabling this.
 If the message is unread and the victim opens the iMessage app or any other app that received the message then that app would crash.

 The code most commonly used to trigger the bug was:

 The "effective." section was not required for the bug to work.
 The bug affected iPhones, the Apple Watch and iPod Touch, Mac computers and iPads.

 With the release of iOS 8.4 on June 30, 2015, the "effective.
 Power" bug has been fixed.

 12:15 AM bug

-Since the release of iOS 11, some users were complaining about random reboots on their iPhone or iPod Touch caused by the clock reaching 12:15 am each morning.
-This resulted in Apple trying to fix this update in the iOS 11.2 update, but instead made it worse by adding the 12:15 pm bug, which made the iOS device reboot at 12:15 pm and 12:15 am.
-This bug was fixed with the re-release of the iOS 11.2 update.
+Since the release of iOS 11, some users were complaining about random reboots on their iPhone or iPod Touch caused by the clock reaching 12:15 am every night.
+This issue was fixed with the release of the iOS 11.2 update.